 - 2 tablespoons cilantro, chopped

-heat oil in a large dutch oven. season chicken with salt and pepper. add to dutch oven and brown on all sides. remove chicken from pot. add in onions and garlic and cook for 5 minutes. add ginger, cumin, paprika, tumeric, and cayenne pepper. mix well. add chicken back into pot and cover with chicken broth. add in saffron.
+- Add in onions and garlic and cook for 5 minutes.
+Add ginger, cumin, paprika, turmeric, and cayenne pepper.
+Mix well.
+Add chicken back into pot and cover with chicken broth.
+Add in saffron.

 - Bring the pot to a boil, then reduce heat and cover.
 Simmer for 20 minutes.
 Enjoy the smell, it should be coming together.
 In another pot, cook couscous following the directions from the packaging.

 - To the chicken pot, add in olives and preserved lemon or marmalade and cook for another 10 minutes.
 Finally, remove chicken from pot, turn the heat on high, and reduce sauce for 10-12 minutes.